Microwave - Food Taking Too Long to Cook

 • Adding water to some foods can speed up the cooking process.

 • Improper placement or arrangement of food in the oven can cause slow cooking.
-Follow the Owner's Manual instructions for correct placement and arrangement of food.
+Follow the instructions in the Owner's Manual for correct placement and arrangement of food.

 • Food should be completely thawed.